garencheckley/podexp/README.md

    ```

 ### Recent Updates
+- Implemented Enhanced Research & Synthesis Strategy to preserve complete information throughout the content generation pipeline and improve the quality of analysis
+- Upgraded insight extraction and deep dive query generation to use more powerful AI models for better analytical quality
+- Removed character limitations between processing stages to maintain full context and detail
 - Implemented Hybrid AI Model Strategy using powerful models (gemini-2.5-pro-exp-03-25) for complex tasks and fast models (gemini-2.0-flash) for simpler operations
 - Updated the Gemini model from `gemini-2.5-pro-exp-03-25` to `gemini-2.0-flash` to avoid rate limit issues
 - Updated the Text-to-Speech voice model from `en-US-Chirp3-HD-Orus` to `en-US-Chirp3-HD-Leda` for improved audio quality